-IV.C.1.
-Non-Continuance or Negative Tenure Recommendations: If a recommendation is made for non-continuance of a probationary faculty member or for denial of tenure for a faculty member upon completion of the probationary period, the President shall provide the affected faculty member official written notice of the recommendation:

-- By March 1 of the first year of appointment: - By October 15 of the second year of appointment and thereafter (per section IV.B.3.a.); - By March 1 of the faculty member's tenure review year (per section IV.B.3.b.).
+- IV.C.1.
+Non-Continuance or Negative Tenure Recommendations: If a recommendation is made for non-continuance of a probationary faculty member or for denial of tenure for a faculty member upon completion of the probationary period, the President shall provide the affected faculty member official written notice of the recommendation: - By March 1 of the first year of appointment for non-continuance; - By October 15 of the second year of appointment and thereafter for noncontinuance (per section IV.B.3.a.); - By March 1 of the faculty member's tenure review year for tenure (per section IV.B.3.b.).